Academic Intervention Services

 Additional instruction for students in need

 Intervention services are available for students in English Language Arts (ELA) and mathematics in grades one through twelfth grade.
-At the high school and junior high school levels, AIS Services in science and social studies are also provided.
 Teachers and administrators closely monitor and frequently evaluate student progress through various formal and informal assessment measures.

 Additional instruction focuses on: